SaintCamber/capstoneproject/README.md

-# Songiufy Music App
+# Songify Music App
 ## Overview
-Songiufy is a music streaming web application built using JavaScript, React.js, Redux, Flask, SQLAlchemy, and Wavesurfer.js.
+Songify is a music streaming web application built using JavaScript, React.js, Redux, Flask, SQLAlchemy, and Wavesurfer.js.
 The app allows users to browse, search,   and play songs from a cloud server, in this case Backblaze B2 buckets.
 The app has a responsive design that allows for seamless playback of audio files while           navigating through different pages.

 * Technologies Used
 * JavaScript